lucidsoftware/piezo/README.md

 1. Follow the steps for the Worker [Setup](#setup) above.

 ###Building
-You must have [play](http://www.playframework.com/) version 2.1.1 or higher to build the admin project.
+You must have [play](http://www.playframework.com/) version 2.3 or higher to build the admin project.

 To compile the project run

-`play compile`.
+`sbt compile`.

 To collect all dependencies into a single folder (target/staged) run